 Think about a topic you’re interested in—maybe you love flying drones.
 You probably know all the ins and outs about drone-related stuff; you know the difference between a good drone and a bad drone, you know what the current technology is capable of, and you know where the technology is trending.
 You can use all this information to evaluate a new drone manufacturer and make an educated guess on whether or not they could be profitable.

 Use your wisdom and passions to your advantage, and don’t merely buy a stock for its cheap price.
+You can even go as far as investing in the greater good by backing companies that align with your values.

 SEC.gov | Investor.gov | CNBC | Forbes |NASDAQ | Investopedia